alexgriffithsdev/chat-hmrc-explained/README.md

 I used Python to scrape the https://www.gov.uk website just for simplicity.

-You can view the scraping file in [this directory](python-scraping-scripts).
+You can view the scraping files in [this directory](python-scraping-scripts).

 ### First file [scrape-gov.py](python-scraping-scripts/scrape-gov.py)